 If the battery has been disconnected the vehicle may exhibit some unusual driving characteristics for approximately 5 miles (8km) after battery reconnection.
 This is due to the automatic relearning of the engine management system and may be disregarded.
-The radio must be reprogrammed with the appropriate keycode.

 Used batteries contain sulphuric acid and lead.
 On no account must they be disposed of in the household waste.

-Use vour local authorities dedicated waste disposal facilities.
+Use your local authorities dedicated waste disposal facilities.